 When getting any form of coil, you’re set up in the same way that you get a smear.

 You simply take off your trousers and underwear, lie on the bed and scooch your bum down.
-Then the doctor inserts a speculum into the vagina so they can see your cervix, the doughnut-shaped fleshy-bit in the vagina which leads to the uterus.
+Then the doctor inserts a speculum into you so they can see your cervix, the doughnut-shaped fleshy-bit inside which leads to the uterus.

 The mirena coil is then placed inside a tube which folds down the T-shaped arms.
 This is put through the cervix (this is when you have to relax and breathe!) and into the uterus.

 This helpful animated video provides more information on exactly how the coil is inserted:

 I’m going to be honest with you: yes!
 I know that in the USA, you can have an injection in your cervix, but I wasn’t offered that.
 It was painful, but it wasn’t completely unbearable.
 I’m also aware that the coil is far less painful for women who have had children.

 Make sure you take some painkillers before you go in – just ibuprofen and paracetamol are enough, but it will really put a dent in the pain.
 It’s something that was suggested to me by my doctor after I didn’t take any!

 The doctor who inserted the coil was excellent.
 She was reassuring, knew exactly what she was doing and was fast!
 I also had a lovely nurse holding my hand.
 (My ex went white as a sheet and had to leave the room, but that’s another story!)